SeldonIO/sig-mlops-seldon-jenkins-x/README.md

 * `jenkins-x.yml` - File specifying the CI / CD steps
 * `Makefile` - Commands to build and test model
 * `README.(md|ipynb)` - This file!
+* `VERSION` - A file containing the version which is updated upon each release
 * `gitops/` - Folder containing the state of our production cluster
+* `assets/` - Folder containing other assets such as model binary, sample deployments, etc
 * `src`
     * `ModelName.py` - Model server wrapper file
     * `test_ModelName.py` - Unit test for model server